-Planning Application and Permission
+Planning application and permission

-Planning application fee increase
+Planning application fees

-As of 1 July 2017 we are no longer able to provide Site Location Plans, however there are a number of suppliers in the UK from which Ordnance Survey maps suitable for use in planning applications can be obtained.
+We are no longer able to provide Site Location Plans, however there are a number of suppliers in the UK from which Ordnance Survey maps suitable for use in planning applications can be obtained.
 These can be bought online directly from Ordnance Survey partners [external link].

 In the absence of this information applications will not be validated.
 In future the Council will issue decision notices to grant planning permission in accordance with drawings/plans and reference number identifier.
 Plans will no longer be stamped and returned to an applicant/agent.